Tensorpack trainers contain logic of:

 In each iteration all GPUs (all replicates of the model) will take tensors from the

 InputSource, instead of taking one for all and split.
 So the total batch size would become

 (batch size of InputSource/DataFlow) * #GPU.

 Splitting a tensor to GPUs makes no sense at all, only to put unnecessary shape constraints on the data.
 By letting each GPU train on its own input tensors, they can train on inputs of different shapes simultaneously.

-Your model code (the tower function) will get called multipile times.
+The tower function (your model code) will get called multipile times.
 You'll need to be very careful when modifying global states in those functions, e.g. adding ops to TF collections.